saic-oss/onboarding-guide/README.md

 ### ASDF

 The Docker image that runs all CI pipeline stages uses [ASDF](https://asdf-vm.com/#/) whenever possible for the installation of tools.
 If you include a `.tool-versions` file the pipeline will ensure the correct version of the tools you use are installed before running the stage.
 If you do not include a `.tool-versions` file the default installed version of all tools will be used.
 We strongly encourage the use of a `.tool-versions` file because the default version installed of the tools will change with time and are not guaranteed to work for you, or even with each-other.

+## Branch Protection Rule

+The following is required to be set as a Branch Protection Rule on every new and existing project:

+- Branch name pattern: `main`
+- Require pull request reviews before merging: Yes
+- Required approving reviews: At least 1, can be more if project team desires
+- Dismiss stale pull request approvals when new commits are pushed: Yes
+- Require review from Code Owners: Yes
+- Restrict who can dismiss pull request reviews: Yes (leave the list empty)
+- Require status checks to pass before merging: Yes
+- Require branches to be up to date before merging: Yes
+- Required status checks: `Codacy Static Code Analysis`, `Public GitHub/<InsertNameOfPipelineHere>`, `WIP`
+- Require signed commits: No
+- Require linear history: No
+- Include administrators: No
+- Restrict who can push to matching branches: Yes (leave the list blank)
+- Allow force pushes: No
+- Allow deletions: No